Current position: Instructor in Medicine, Brigham and Women's Hospital

 2) To create an explanatory model for PTLFU by using qualitative methods to identify patient- and health system-related reasons for PTLFU.

-This work will develop a new, scalable intervention using implementation science research, which is a strategic priority of the Fogarty International Center.
-The research will be conducted in collaboration with investigators at the National Institute for Research in TB in Chennai, which is a NIH International Center for Excellence in Research.
-I will gain expertise in quantitative and qualitative research methods and behavioral science theories, which will provide a foundation for a career as an independent investigator using implementation science to improve global healthcare delivery.
+This work aimed to develop a new, scalable intervention using implementation science research, which was a strategic priority of the Fogarty International Center.
+The research was conducted in collaboration with investigators at the National Institute for Research in TB in Chennai, which is a NIH International Center for Excellence in Research.
+I gaineed expertise in quantitative and qualitative research methods and behavioral science theories, which provided a foundation for a career as an independent investigator using implementation science to improve global healthcare delivery.

 These are selected publications associated with the fellowship: